wassimoo/Mini-Editor/README.md

     * diffrence between cursor and E.cx (think of updating E.cx to current cursor position on TAB click)
     * Update spacing between chars if tab is insertd in the middle of Line ;
 * Handle on screen size change (Update E.screen_rows and E.screen_cols and redraw screen).

+# Using
+Not recommanded for usage, still bugy and missing lot of features.
+Currently Under Development...